OPENDAP/hyrax-docker/README.md

 For our CI builds those components reside exclusively in a private S3 bucket owned by OPeNDAP.
 In order to build using those recipes, one needs to have credentials to access the S3 bucket.
-The `build_from_ci_recipe.sh` shell script will perform this task.
+Once you have configured your AWS credentials (either using the AS configuratrion or envirnment variables) the`build_from_ci_recipe.sh` shell script will perform the retrieval and docker build using the recipe supplied, or the most recent recipe in the `snapshot.time` file.

 Our official release builds can be (re)built by using one of the recipes located in the _releases_ directory.
 The